My Face

 I have experience as a home baker, a professional baker, and I develop my own recipes for breads, cookies, bars, and other baked goods.

-You can also find me on Facebook personal page and my Facebook Baking with escargo page.
+You can also find me on my Facebook personal page and my Facebook Baking with escargo page.

 What about other classes?